 If you need support with registration forms, want to request a hard copy of the registration forms or have questions about anything else related to your participation in Special Olympics Washington, please email email@example.com.

 Steps to becoming a Special Olympics Washington Athlete:

-- Complete the registration packet below.
+- Complete the registration packet below, plus any supplemental forms.

 - Team placement: You might already have a program/team or need to be placed with one.
 Please list your program/team’s name or indicate that you need a team on your registration form on the ‘Program/Team’ line.

 - Connect with a coach: We will directly connect you with your coach via email and/or phone so you can get more information on where your first practice will be located!

 - First practice: Be sure to provide your paperwork to your coach before practice or bring it with you to your first practice!
 Your paperwork is key to your participation.

 - Have fun and let us know if you have any questions!

 ATHLETE REGISTRATION PACKET